 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Enhanced EPSRC studentships covering fees and living costs are available to UK/EU students.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The structure of the four-year PhD programme is shown below; please also view the CDT website for more information.
 Throughout the degree you will have access to world-leading experts and industrial engagement, providing you with the opportunity to learn about real-world challenges and how they are tackled by industry.

 Year 1 – Taught/Research Component

-- Design, build and test group project – provides hands-on experience and our cohort-based training approach encourages knowledge sharing and joint problem solving
+- Design, build and test group project, which provides hands-on experience, while our cohort-based training approach encourages knowledge sharing and joint problem solving

-- Transferable skills training and public engagement activities - helping with your professional development
+- Transferable skills training and public engagement activities to support your professional development

 Years 2-4 – Research Component